 - Curing a system addicted to cheap borrowing is no easy task and it can have extreme consequences for illiquid or highly leveraged businesses.
 Unlike 2008, pockets of risk remain in the market despite the average European corporate being well capitalized.

-- The SVB debacle in March was a first warning, but worries are now engulfing other companies and sectors.
-Most notably, the real estate sector—where most companies have been strong benefactors of low interest rates—is now struggling adjust to higher borrowing costs in addition to declining deal volumes and property prices.
+- The banking sector crisis in March was a first warning, but worries are now engulfing other companies and sectors.
+Most notably, the real estate sector—where most companies have strongly benefited from low interest rates—is now struggling adjust to higher borrowing costs in addition to declining deal volumes and property prices.